-The AMD Ryzen 9 3900X is one of the best AMD CPUs on the market in 2022.
+The AMD Ryzen 9 3900X is one of the best AMD CPUs on the market.
 While it’s not the fastest CPU on our list, at 3.8 GHz, it is possibly the best all-around.
 It can be overclocked to 4.6 GHz, which will give a boost in FPS.
 It boasts 12 cores and 24 threads, which is better than the vast majority of CPUs on the market.
 It comes with the Wraith Prism LED cooler so you don’t have to worry about purchasing a CPU cooler.
 This CPU can also easily handle 4K-resolution gaming.

 2. Intel Core i9-10900K